6 Signs Your Keto Obsession Has Spiraled Into An Eating Disorder

 The keto craze has yet to slow down, and for good reason.
 This high-fat, moderate-protein, low-carb diet has been shown to have a variety of super-cool health benefits, including weight loss, reduced inflammation, increased energy, improved brain function, reduced cravings, and so much more.
 It's no wonder everyone wants to take advantage of all things keto.

-But when undertaking any lifestyle or dietary change, a healthy mindset is essential—especially when beginning a diet whose success relies on perfectly calculated ratios of macronutrients.
+But when undertaking any lifestyle or dietary change, a healthy mindset is always essential—especially when beginning a diet whose success relies on perfectly calculated ratios of macronutrients.
 As a functional medicine practitioner, I have seen the most well-intentioned people become obsessed with following the conventional keto diet perfectly, and this stress actually ends up causing more harm than good.

 With its hyper-focus on macronutrients and carb counting, the way many people do the keto diet today can lead some people to an unintentional unhealthy relationship with food.
 The desire to be healthy isn't bad.
 It's when it turns into an obsession that it becomes a problem.